Can Trump Sell U.S. Green Cards for $5 Million?

 For U.S. businesses, this policy shift could have significant consequences:

 - A Workforce Still in Limbo: If green cards are prioritized for the ultra-wealthy, will this take visas away from high-skilled workers, essential employees, and investors who fuel American businesses?
+Many companies may find it harder to sponsor or retain talent if visa allocations shift toward wealthy people, impacting their ability to compete globally.

 - Talent Shortages: The U.S. economy depends on skilled immigrants in tech, healthcare, and engineering.
 Employers who rely on H-1B visas, PERM labor certifications, or EB-2 and EB-3 green cards may see fewer visas available if more are redirected toward wealthy individuals.
+Some companies may respond by offering a course or training program to help immigrants or employees navigate the new system and improve their chances of success.

 - Higher Housing Costs & Resource Strain: The idea of bringing in 10 million ultra-wealthy residents raises concerns about housing competition, tuition inflation, and infrastructure readiness.
 Could this exacerbate housing crises in major metropolitan areas?

 The bottom line: while the prospect of welcoming many more ultra-wealthy immigrants seems novel, an immigration system focused solely on wealth—not skills, innovation, or business investments—may hurt American businesses in the long run.
+Wealthy people may benefit most from these changes, but companies and the broader workforce could face new challenges.